-Following the success of our Salonika Remembers and Greece Remembers programmes, and the winning entries submitted by students in Greece in the respective competitions of 2017–18 and 2019–20, we are delighted to announce our new collaboration with Never Such Innocence, the British Embassy and the Museum for Macedonian Struggle, and invite students throughout Greece to take part in Never Such Innocence’s new international competition.
+Following the success of our Salonika Remembers and Greece Remembers programmes, and the winning entries submitted by students in Greece in the respective competitions of 2017–18 and 2019–20, we are delighted to announce our new collaboration with Never Such Innocence, the British Embassy and the Museum for Macedonian Struggle – with the educational programme entitled Seeking the Legacy of the Greek War of Independence in 19th Century Macedonia – and invite students throughout Greece to take part in Never Such Innocence’s new international competition.

 Never Such Innocence Competition 2020–21

 The theme of this year’s competition is The Unheard Voices of Conflict: Stories from Around the World, which we are dedicating to the bicentenary anniversary of the Greek Revolution of 1821.

 To enter the competition, share your reflections on conflict or give a voice to those who may not have one.
 For inspiration, consider the questions below to explore the theme: